ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - Added a new [Get Started](../../doc/GETSTARTED.md). _(Hani Torabi)_
 - Added some informations about [contributing](../../.github/CONTRIBUTING.md) to Elektra. _(Hani Torabi)_
 - Further imporvement on buildserver documentation. _(Djordje Bulatovic)_
+- Further improvement of the buildserver documentation. _(Djordje Bulatovic)_

 ## Tests